Skip to content

 So it fell into a contradictory state.

-The official recommendation is to write a pydantic class (or dataclass) that is very similar to the model definition, and this pydantic object receives the orm query results.
+The official recommendation is to write a pydantic class (or dataclass) that is very similar to the model definition, and this pydantic object receives the orm query results, similar to the automatic conversion process of Map<Model, DTO>.

-I always felt that this process was very redundant.
-If the data obtained was different from what I expected, I would need to traverse the data again to make adjustments.
+At that time, I always felt that this process was a bit awkward.
+If the data I get is different from what I expect, I have to traverse the data again to make adjustments.
 For example, after defining Item and Author

 class Item(BaseModel):